Falkirk Wheel: Pre-1933 link

 The two canals served by the wheel were previously connected by a series of 11 locks.
 With a 35 m difference in height, it required 3500 t of water per run and took most of a day to pass through the flight.

-By the 1930s these had fallen into disuse, and the locks were dismantled in 1933.
+By the 1930s these locks had fallen into disuse, and were dismantled in 1933.
 The Forth and Clyde Canal closed at the end of 1962, and by the mid-1970s the Union Canal was filled in at both ends, rendered impassable by culverts in two places and run in pipes under a housing estate.
 The British Waterways Board (BWB) came into existence on 1 January 1963, the day the Forth and Clyde Canal was closed, with the objective of finding a broad strategy for the future of canals in the United Kingdom.

 In 1976, the BWB decided after a meeting with local councils that the Forth and Clyde Canal, fragmented by various developments, was to have its remaining navigability preserved by building new bridges with sufficient headroom for boats and continuing to maintain the existing locks.
 Restoration of sea-to-sea navigation was deemed too expensive at the time, but there were to be no further restrictions on its use.
 A 1979 survey report documented 69 obstructions to navigation, and sought the opinions of twenty interested parties to present the Forth and Clyde Local (Subject) Plan in 1980.